Weak Augmentation Guided Relational Self-Supervised Learning: Related Works

 \section{Related Works}

 \textbf{Self-Supervised Learning with Pretext Tasks}.
 Self-supervised learning is a general representation learning framework that relies on the pretext tasks that can be formulated using only unlabeled data.
 The concept is ``Obtain labels from the data itself by using a semi-automatic process" and ``Predict part of the data from other parts" \cite{ssl_survey}.
 For this reason, many previous works focused on how to utilize the structural features of the images to design better pretext tasks that can learn more general representations.
-Many pretext tasks were found to be conducive to learn image features.
+Many pretext tasks were found to be conducive to learning image features.
 For example, context prediction \cite{contextpred}, jigsaw puzzles \cite{jigsaw}, and rotation angle prediction \cite{rotation}.
 These methods can learn desired and transferable representations that achieve promising results in downstream tasks.
 Some of these tasks can even be used as an auxiliary task to improve the performance of the semi-supervised and supervised learning \cite{s4l, rotation_selfsup, SupervisedCL}.

 \textbf{Generative Based Model}.
-Image generation is always one of the most popular idea for self-supervised learning.
-Early generative base model aims to encode the images to a latent vector and then decode it to reconstruct the original images \cite{autoencoder, vae}.
-With the development of GAN \cite{gan, bigbigan}, some works \cite{biggan, bigbigan} start to leverage the power of the discriminator to jointly differentiate both images and latent vectors.
-In this way, the generator not only maps latent samples to generated data, but also has an inverse mapping from data to the latent representation.
-There are also some works aims to reconstruct the original image from the corrupted image, \eg image colorization \cite{img_color}, super-resolution \cite{srgan}, and image inpainting \cite{inpainting}.
+Image generation is always one of the most popular ideas for self-supervised learning.
+The early generative base model aims to encode the images to a latent vector and then decode it to reconstruct the original images \cite{autoencoder, vae}.
+With the development of GAN \cite{gan, bigbigan}, some works \cite{biggan, bigbigan} have started to leverage the power of the discriminator to jointly differentiate both images and latent vectors.
+In this way, the generator not only maps latent samples to generated data but also has an inverse mapping from data to the latent representation.
+There are also some works aim to reconstruct the original image from the corrupted image, \eg image colorization \cite{img_color}, super-resolution \cite{srgan}, and image inpainting \cite{inpainting}.